Cal-Osha Compliance Is Easier Said Than Done

 However, in the autumn of 2013 Cal-Osha decided that is was time to begin to enforce every aspect of the Illness and Injury Prevention Program otherwise known as your Companies Safety Program.

-Even though, the company had less than ten employees and was not required to keep the following records, the company was required to produce all of these records and much more.
+Even though the company had less than ten employees and was not required to keep the following records, the company was required to produce all of these files and much more.

 Cal-OSHA Compliance includes